Skip to main content

 *

-• add a new entry like * v3.2.2 prepared
+• Add a new entry such as * v3.3.1 prepared

-• commit with the message prepare v3.2.2
+• Commit with the message prepare v3.3.1

 Reformat source files

-• reformat the source files that were changed
+• Reformat the source files that were changed

-• commit and push
+• Commit and push

 Manual tests

-npm install -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
+npm --prefix ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests install

 xpm run deep-clean -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests